-- spent at least twelve months in the Antarctic (this may be accumulated, for example, over several summers – it is not necessary to have wintered)
+- spent at least 12 months in the Antarctic (this may be accumulated, for example, over several summers – it is not necessary to have wintered)

 - made a significant, unique contribution to the Australian Antarctic Program – simply carrying out the prescribed duties of his or her position, or completing the required research, no matter how well is, by itself, insufficient unless there are circumstances of unforeseen and very considerable hazard or difficulty